AwabZ/ForwardModeAutomaticDifferentiation/README.md

 # 📐 AutoDiff-Lang: Forward Mode Automatic Differentiation Interpreter
 A custom-built interpreted language designed to perform Forward Mode Automatic Differentiation (AD) using Dual Numbers.
-This project implements a complete pipeline—from a hand-written Lexer and Recursive Descent Parser to a specialized Interpreter that evaluates derivatives as a first-class operation.
+This project implements a complete pipeline, from a hand-written Lexer and Recursive Descent Parser to a specialized Interpreter that evaluates derivatives as a first-class operation.

 # 🚀 Features
-⚡ Automatic Differentiation: Evaluate exact derivatives using the deriv keyword—no finite difference approximations needed.
+⚡ Automatic Differentiation: Evaluate exact derivatives using the deriv keyword, no finite difference approximations needed.

 🔢 Dual Number Arithmetic: Core engine implements Dual objects where every number carries its own derivative bit.